 Server initiated bootstrap

-In this scenario, the Devices leave the assembly line in a clean and empty state.
-Once a user acquires a Device and personalizes it, e.g. by inserting a SIM, the prerequisites for this process are in place.
-The problem is now to inform the DM Server of the identity, address or phone number of the device and this can be achieved in many ways.
+In this scenario, upon manufacturing a Device, it is packaged and leaves in a clean empty state from the factory.
+Once a user acquires the Device and personalizes it (e.g., by inserting a Smartcard), the prerequisites for this process are in place.
+The problem is how to inform the DM Server of the identity, address or phone number of the Device.
+This can be addressed in many ways discussed below.

 It could be done at the point-of-sales where a sales system ties in with the management system and delivers the information.

-It could be done through a self-service web site where the user enters her own phone number.
+It could be done through a self-service web site where the user enters his/her own phone number and this information is delivered to the management system.

-It could be done by the network the first time the Device registers to the network.
-When this happens a trigger could be sent from the core network to the DM Server with the number used by the Device.
+It could be done by the network when the Device registers to the network first time.
+When this happens a trigger could be sent from the core network to the DM Server with the Device’s number.

-It could be done with a voice prompt system where the user is prompted to key in her phone number.
+It could be done with a voice prompt system where the user is prompted to key in his/her phone number.

-Regardless of how the phone number or Device address reaches the DM Server, the DM Server is now in a position where it can send out a Bootstrap Message.
-This message, whose structure and content are defined in this document, contains enough information for the DM Client to be able to initiate a management session with the device management server that sent out the Bootstrap Message.
+Regardless of how the phone number or Device address reaches the DM Server, the DM Server is now in a position where it can send out a Bootstrap Message to the Device.
+This Bootstrap Message whose structure and content are defined in this document, contains enough information for the DM Client to be able to initiate a management session with the Device Management Server that sent the message.

 The DM Clients SHOULD accept Bootstrap Messages only from trusted DM Servers, and the DM Server MUST send the Bootstrap Message to the DM Client using a secure channel.